-We are currently accepting applications for Corrections Deputy positions.
+We are currently not accepting applications for Corrections Deputy positions.
 Please follow the link for an application.
 Forward completed applications to Sgt.
-Roy Asquith at email@example.com or mail to 150 S. Highlander Way, Howell MI 48843
+Roy Asquith at firstname.lastname@example.org or mail to 150 S. Highlander Way, Howell MI 48843

 for the position of Corrections Officer must:

 must have passed the Michigan Sheriff’s Association - EMPCO written exam for Corrections Officers and

 submit documentation of their score at the time of application submission.

 must have taken and passed the MSCTC-LCOPAT physical fitness test within the